tcoulter/jockeyjs/README.md

 1. Download the latest JockeyJS into your iOS project directory.
 1. Add `JockeyJS/includes/Jockey.m` and `Jockey.h` to your project by right clicking inside XCode's Project Navigator and selecting "Add Files to \<YourProject\>"
 1. In your web app, make sure to include `JockeyJS/js/jockey.js` as a script tag.
+Depending on desired browser support, you may also want to include `JockeyJS/js/json2.js`.
-1. Last, set your ViewController (`JockeyViewController` in the example code) as the delegate of your UIWebView, then add the following code to your ViewController's `.m` file:
+1. Last, set your ViewController as the delegate of your UIWebView (`JockeyViewController` in the example code), then add the following method to your ViewController's `.m` file:

 ```objective-c
 -(BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest:(NSURLRequest *)request navigationType:(UIWebViewNavigationType)navigationType